thuijbregts/chessbit/README.md

 }
 </pre>

-This just returns a mask (either 0 or all 1s if not pinned) that is then used to validate the EP bit.
+This just removes the two pawns from the board, then checks Rook attacks between the King and Rooks/Queens, then returns a mask (either 0 or all 1s if not pinned) that is then used to validate the EP bit.

 ### Other improvements